sourcegraph/handbook/content/departments/engineering/job-fair.md

 ## Summary

 - Projects are described in PR-FAQs (Press release-FAQ).
 PR-FAQs describe ambitious goals that take several quarters of work of several engineers to complete.
-- We mostly plan in 3-month cycles, with off-cycle adjustments as needed.
-In each planning cycle, we build an actionable plan for the next 3 months, and a more tentative plan for the 3 months after that.
-We aim to have a high certainty 3-month roadmap, and a low-certainty 6-month roadmap.
+- We globally prioritize work in 3-month cycles, with off-cycle adjustments as needed.
+In each planning cycle, we build an actionable plan for the next 3 months with staffed engineeres to the top projects, and a more tentative plan for the 3 months after that.
+- When a feature has shown clear product-market fit, it becomes pre-approved for job fair staffing.
+This pre-greenlighting lasts for 2-4 quarters, or as long as needed for the feature to work for our [strategic customers](../../strategy-goals/strategy/index.md#market-segmentation).
+Projects which are pre-greenlit should have a 2-4 quarter roadmap for strategic customers.
 - Before each cycle, we ask everyone at Sourcegraph to propose new projects (by raising a PR-FAQ) or to propose continuing an existing project (by adding a scoped step to an existing PR-FAQ).
 - Look our for updates in #job-fair.